Ebola Virus Information for Lab Professionals

 Packaging and Shipping of Suspect Ebola specimens to the CDC

-The WSLH can perform RT-PCR testing for Ebola virus.
-Suspect Ebola patient specimens will be delivered to the WSLH.
-The WSLH will test one specimen and send the second specimen to CDC for testing, if necessary.
+The WSLH can perform RT-PCR testing for Ebola virus from EDTA blood.
+The WSLH will test one specimen and send a second specimen to CDC for testing, if necessary.

 Compliance with Regulations: